WOW: Women's Older Wisdom

 Pat Taub, WOW Blog, Portland, Maine

-Josefina’s self portrait from the “Dirty War” series, colored pencil and ink on paper, 1979
+Josefine’s self portrait from the “Dirty War” series, colored pencil and ink on paper, 1979

 The “Dirty War” images of women pulled at my heart strings.
-When I first read about the “Dirty War,” I was appalled, but Josefina’s paintings left me experiencing the mothers’ pain at a deeper level.
+When I first read about the “Dirty War,” I was appalled, but Josefine’s paintings left me experiencing the mothers’ pain at a deeper level.

 Sarah articulated my response when she commented that “art allows us to deal with complex emotions and to understand ourselves better,” suggesting that art has the power to change us.